google/oss-fuzz/docs/reproducing.md

 ## Manual

-Manual process is documented on main [libFuzzer page](http://llvm.org/docs/LibFuzzer.html) To manully reproduce the issue you have to:
+Manual process is fully documented on main [libFuzzer page](http://llvm.org/docs/LibFuzzer.html).
+To manully reproduce the issue you have to:
 - fetch the toolchain: http://llvm.org/docs/LibFuzzer.html#versions
 - build the target with toolchain and sanitizer: http://llvm.org/docs/LibFuzzer.html#building